 - In a mixing bowl, beat together the Greek yogurt and cream cheese until smooth and creamy.

 - Beat in the lemon juice, mustard, garlic powder, black pepper, and hot sauce.

 - With a spoon, stir in the salmon and dill.
 Taste and adjust the seasoning as desired (depending upon the saltiness of your fish, you may need to add some kosher salt).

 - Scoop into a serving bowl.
 Serve sprinkled with additional dill and black pepper to taste.
 Enjoy!

-- *Hot smoked salmon will be thick and flake easily, just like a salmon filet.
-Lox style (cold smoked) salmon can be used if you mince it very finely, but I prefer the texture and flavor of hot smoked for this recipe.
+- *INGREDIENT NOTE: Hot smoked salmon will be thick and flake easily, just like a salmon filet.
+Lox-style (cold smoked) salmon can be used if you mince it very finely, but I prefer the texture and flavor of hot smoked for this recipe.

 - TO STORE: 3 to 4 days is how long smoked salmon dip will last in the fridge.
 Refrigerate it in an airtight storage container.

-- In my opinion, you cannot freeze salmon dip.
+- TO FREEZE: In my opinion, you cannot freeze salmon dip.
 I think the texture will be off once the dip has thawed.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite projects and tutorials.Register